owncloud/ios-app/README.md

 # [ownCloud](https://owncloud.org) iOS App

-## 📱 The new iOS app for your ownCloud!
+## 📱 The new iOS App for your ownCloud!

 ####  🌎 https://ownCloud.com